aushacker/os-tools/day2/new-workers/README.md

 be applied to Single Node OpenShift (SNO) or disconnected clusters created with the agent installer.

-Creates an nginx deployment hosting the required ignition files.
+Creates an HTTP server (nginx) hosting the required ignition files.

 Instructions for SNO can also be used for clusters created with agent based installer, see https://docs.redhat.com/en/documentation/openshift_container_platform/4.15/html/nodes/worker-nodes-for-single-node-openshift-clusters#sno-adding-worker-nodes-to-single-node-clusters-manually_add-workers